ikenna-okeke/Aldi.project/README.md

 # EXTRAS

+- Please do well to check out the build, approuter-fiori folders as i have some added configurations for the deployments there
 - also during build, the fiori app built is deployed to approuter-fiori folder
 - additionally, a deployment multi target archive file have been added in the build folder for the deployment of the application
 - create a hana database in the cloud foundry space where the deployment will take place.